MyPortugalHoliday.com

 The hilltop village of Monsanto was constructed around it's huge boulders

-(for an in-depth guide to each destination, do click on the underlined links)
+(For an in-depth guide to each destination, click on the underlined links)

 There are many fantastic beach locations to choose from in Portugal.
 In the summer months, the majority of tourists flock to the Algarve and the region between Lagos and Vilamoura.

-Albufeira is Portugal's largest and liveliest resort town, making it the perfect destination for a party holiday.
-Vilamoura is a sophisticated resort town renowned for its golf courses and is centred around a modern marina complex.
+Albufeira is Portugal's largest and liveliest resort town, ideal for those seeking a vibrant nightlife.
+Vilamoura is a sophisticated resort town known for its golf courses and modern marina complex.

 The city of Lagos provides the perfect blend of vibrant holiday destination and Portuguese culture, and lies along one of the finest sections of coastline in Portugal.

-Smaller and more personable beach towns within the tourist region of the Algarve include Alvor, Carvoeiro, Olhos de Água and Praia da Luz.
+Smaller and more intimate beach towns within the Algarve include Alvor, Carvoeiro, Olhos de Água and Praia da Luz.
 All of these towns would make an ideal choice for a family holiday in June.

 Note: All of the Algarve's waterparks, theme parks and activities will be open in June.